 Oregon Roads - I-405

-I-405 is the small loop of Portland, crossing the Willamette River twice as it serves the western neighborhoods of the city.
+I-405 is the small loop of Portland, crossing the Willamette River on the Fremont Bridge as it serves the western neighborhoods of the city.
 There are stub ramps at its northern junction with I-5, suggesting it might want to continue as far as I-205, the big-brother eastern Portland bypass.

-This is the northern crossing, the Fremont Bridge, which is the longest arch bridge in the United States.
+The 1973 Fremont Bridge, the longest arch bridge in the United States.

-All SB, this is a run to the end, showcasing a glint of button-copy and none of the bridge.
-Don't worry, you already saw the cool bridge at the top of the page, this one's nothing special.
+All SB, this is a run to the end, showcasing a long-gone glint of button-copy in 2004.

 Exit 1C to US 26